21 Outdoor Field Day Games: No Equipment Needed!

 What games can you play without anything?

 The great thing about each of these games is that you don’t have to worry about spending hours setting them up or taking them down.
-With no equipment needed, all you need is a few willing participants to have a fun field day!
+With no equipment needed, grab a few willing participants to have a fun field day!

 What games can you play without internet?